13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 Let’s Bake These:

-Preheat your oven to 350°F. Mix the peanut butter and egg together first — getting those two combined before adding dry ingredients keeps the dough from getting crumbly.
-Add the flour and oats, then fold in the blueberries last so they don’t bleed purple everywhere.
-Roll the dough to about ¼ inch thick and use a round cookie cutter or the rim of a glass.
-Bake for 12-15 minutes until the edges go golden.
-Let them cool completely — warm cookies fall apart and your dog will demolish them before you even plate them.
+Preheat oven to 350°F. Mix peanut butter and egg together first to combine.
+Add flour and oats next and fold in blueberries last.
+Roll out to about a quarter-inch thick.
+Using a round cookie cutter or the rim of a glass, cut out cookies.
+Bake for 12-15 minutes or until edges are slightly browned.
+Let cool completely on a baking sheet before removing.
+Warm cookies crumble and your pup will eat them before you can plate them.

 Prep Time: 10 mins | Cook Time: 15 mins | Yield: ~18 cookies

-And if your pup goes crazy for fruit-based treats, Homemade Banana Dog Treats: Easy Recipes Your Pup Will Love is worth bookmarking next.
+If your pup is crazy about fruit-based treats, then Homemade Banana Dog Treats: Easy Recipes Your Pup Will Love is a recipe that you should bookmark.

-Store these in an airtight container for up to 5 days, or freeze a batch for a whole month.
-Freezing them individually on a tray first stops them from sticking together — pull one out whenever those eyes appear.
+Store in an airtight container for up to 5 days or freeze a batch for up to a month.
+Freeze them on a tray so they don’t stick together and you can pull one out whenever you get that urge.

 📸 Photo credit: Instagram @archie.the.boston.and.co